Gott strafe England: History

 In August 1914, after the outbreak of World War I, German poet Ernst Lissauer published the anti-British poem Hassgesang gegen England ("Song of hate against England"), which in the words of Austrian writer Stefan Zweig "fell like a shell into a munitions depot".
 The poem became an instant success in the German Empire as a result of "the rhetorical power with which it encapsulated a national emotional response to the outbreak of war".
-Rupprecht, Crown Prince of Bavaria, the commander of the Imperial German Army's 6th Army, ordered copies of the poem to be distributed to his troops, and Wilhelm II conferred the Order of the Red Eagle upon Lissauer.
+Rupprecht, Crown Prince of Bavaria, the commander of the Imperial German Army's 6th Army, ordered copies of the poem distributed to his troops, and Wilhelm II conferred the Order of the Red Eagle upon Lissauer.

 Three years after writing the poem, Lissauer coined the slogan Gott strafe England ("May God punish England"), which achieved similar levels of popularity in Germany, appearing in popular culture such as cufflinks and postcards and being adopted as a motto by the German army.
 The slogan, which was commonly chanted by jingoistic crowds in German cities, was met with disapproval among some in the German intelligentsia, with Helmut Herzfeld anglicising his name to John Heartfield in protest.
 The German government was accused of issuing a stamp with the slogan, which they denied, though a number of unofficial stamps bearing the slogan were produced by non-governmental organisations such as the Federation of the Germans in Lower Austria.

 The slogan was humorously adopted by English-speakers to create the term "strafing", which refers to the military practice of attacking ground targets from low-flying aircraft using automatic weapons; British Army officer William Gott, who served in World War I and World War II, was nicknamed "Strafer" by his comrades after they were exposed to the slogan.

 In 1946, British occupational authorities in Hamburg issued eviction orders to make room for a new headquarters.
 In response, 4,000 residents of the city gathered in protest, singing the outlawed Deutschlandlied and knocking the hats off fellow Hamburgers who kept their heads covered.
 The crowd chanted a variety of slogans, including "We’re not Indians, not coolies, we must be treated like Germans", antisemitic slogans and "Gott strafe England".
 The final slogan led the Royal Military Police to arrest eleven members of the crowd.